will-lol/document-vault/TOK/How do we distinguish between good and bad interpretations of artworks?.md

 # How do we distinguish between good and bad interpretations of artworks?
 ## The authority of the interpretation determines it's validity
-Looking for authority is one way we can distinguish between good and bad interpretations of artworks.
-There is no definition of authority in the arts that has consensus but the authority of an interpretation is informally determined by the interpreters wealth, experience and connections in the field of art they interpret in.
+Looking for authority is one way we can distinguish between good and bad interpretations of artworks.The authority of an interpretation is informally determined by the interpreters wealth, experience and connections in the field of art they interpret in.
 Examples of generally accepted authoritative interpreters include art critics, music reviewers, artists themselves and prolific art purchasers.
 ### Example 1 (supporting)
 Judging an interpretation based upon it's authority works in some cases.
 Beethoven's 'Eroica' is often praised by music reviewers as a turning point in western music history (NPR 2006), it was voted the greatest symphony of all time by 151 conductors at BBC Music Magazine (Brown 2016).
 As is evident from western popular music, Beethoven's work is not preferable to listen to for most western people — it brings joy mostly to those that understand the complexity of his work.
 Critics and authoritative interpretations bring a level of understanding that Beethoven's music is technically impressive and 'good' to those that do not understand.
 ### Example 2 (challenging)